zchking/docs/pages/katalon-studio/tutorials/pinch_zoom_action_mobile_app.md

 Scenario
 --------

-In the screenshot below, we want to zoom into “Hello World” and verify the zoom-in action.
+In the screenshot below, we want to zoom into "Hello World" and verify the zoom-in action.

 ![Performing Pinch to Zoom In in automation test](../../images/katalon-studio/tutorials/pinch_zoom_action_mobile_app/Performing-Pinch-to-Zoom-In-in-automation-test.png)